-Student growth brings additional state aid.
-However, student growth also adds fixed operational costs.
-Accordingly, we made effective use of boundary changes and portable classroom units to manage the shifting student enrollments.
-Several areas in the District are experiencing student growth as a result of new construction.
+Student growth and facilities.
+Overall student enrollment in the District has remained flat.
+However, several areas in the District are experiencing student growth as a result of new residential construction.
 In November 2021, voters approved a \$279.0 million bond authorization to construct a new high school, junior high and elementary school, and rebuild an aging elementary school.
+The new schools are scheduled to opened in the Fall of 2024.
+In August of 2023, the School Board approved a property tax rate increase to fund increases in operational and staffing costs as a result of the new construction.